-It provides a practical summary of health, safety, welfare and environmental issues, identifying the delegate’s responsibility for looking after themselves and others; outlines the employer’s duties; and explains what should be done if the worker thinks that anyone’s health and safety is being put at risk.
+It provides a practical summary of health, safety, welfare and environmental issues, identifying the delegate’s responsibility for looking after themselves and others; outlining the employer’s duties; and explaining what should be done if the worker thinks that anyone’s health and safety is being put at risk.

 The course is an ideal foundation for those wishing to obtain an industry accreditation card.

 This course is also an alternative route to the QCF Level 1 Award in Health and Safety in a Construction Environment for the CSCS Labourer Card.

 The HSA course provides health and safety awareness and is endorsed by Build UK as standard training for all operatives on site.

 Delegates must be competent in English at operative level.
 The course content is suited to all ability levels.

 - why they are carrying out their identified duties